scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 I started the decade thinking everyone else had product management figured out.
 I ended the decade thinking that product management is all things to all people.

 Have you seen the Wikipedia entry for [product management](https://en.wikipedia.org/wiki/Product_management)?
 It’s terrible but may be the first thing seen by people wanting to learn more about the profession.
 There are a few definitions around but they’re often context specific (Californian technology startups dominates) or misunderstand the role (rebadging project management, team management, or technology management).
-Conflating narrow frameworks (like the product owner role in Scrum) with the profession is also common.
+Conflating narrow frameworks (like the Product Owner role in Scrum) with the profession is also common.
 In the next decade I’d like to feel confident enough in my ability to simply and clearly explain product management that I could update our Wikipedia entry.

 **Progress**

 I’ve made a start.
-I think that we can be pitched as the people responsible for [outcomes improving for our users](https://twitter.com/scottcolfer/status/1329519887488868358?s=20) (maybe outcomes manager or [value manager](https://scottcolfer.com/2017/09/17/value-manager.html) would be a better way to describe ourselves?).
+I think that we can be pitched as the people responsible for [improving outcomes for our users](https://twitter.com/scottcolfer/status/1329519887488868358?s=20) (maybe outcomes manager or [value manager](https://scottcolfer.com/2017/09/17/value-manager.html) would be a better way to describe ourselves?).
 Product management is about improving the value of products and services for their users and their organisation.
 I've had a crack at describing [product management](https://buttondown.email/goodproductmanagement/archive/cd2842a6-93b6-462f-aacb-f0e1ab0ad4f6) in something approaching plain English.

-# 2. Product managers don't need computer science degrees
+# 2. Product managers don't need Computer Science degrees
 **Improvement**

 Advocate for a broad range of routes into product management.